qemacs/qemacs/qe-manual.md

 * argument `filename_size_max` the length if the `filename` destination array in bytes.

-Return `0` if there is a match, `-1` if no more files matche the pattern.
+Return `0` if there is a match, `-1` if no more files match the pattern.

 ### `FindFileState *find_file_open(const char *path, const char *pattern, int flags);`